 It’s worth noting that once you find files missing from your Mac or an external drive, stop what you’re doing (to avoid generating new data that might overwrite your old files), then give Stellar Mac Data Recovery a try.
 Of course, do this only when you don’t have a backup to use.

-Note: the app runs on macOS.
-If you are on a PC, try Stellar Data Recovery for Windows.
+Note that if you are on a PC, try Stellar Data Recovery for Windows.

 - It offers many recovery modes to deal with different data loss scenarios.